Adi2004-max/Data-Analysis-Dashboard/README.md

 <img width="1320" height="433" alt="Screenshot (1)" src="https://github.com/user-attachments/assets/14e4bab6-34bb-47c5-8896-85c33981648f" />

 ## Final Conclusion:
-To improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
+To improve the sales of Vraishali Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
 This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
 The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.